-RDM 11.0 is a product developed by programmers for programmers.
+Raima Database Manager (RDM) v12 is a product developed by programmers for programmers.
 Its packages, APIs and utilities can be employed in countless combinations, assuming the responsibility for data collection, storage, management and movement.
-Programmers using RDM 11.0 can focus on their specialty rather than worry about managing their data.
+Programmers using RDM v12 can focus on their specialty rather than worry about managing their data.
 Given the variety of computing needs, a "one shape fits all" product will quickly be pushed beyond its limits.
-This paper discusses RDM 11.0 as a whole, as pieces, and as solutions built from those pieces.
+This paper discusses RDM v12 as a whole, as pieces, and as solutions built from those pieces.

-RDM 11.0 can be used for meaningful solutions in multiple industries, including Industrial Automation, Aerospace and Defense, Telecommunications, and Medical.
+RDM v12 can be used for meaningful solutions in multiple industries, including Industrial Automation, Aerospace and Defense, Telecommunications, and Medical.
 This paper is for those who want more than "what" RDM can do, but also "how" it does it.
-As much as possible, this paper will just state with the facts, and leave the hype to the reader.
+As much as possible, this paper will just state the facts, and leave the hype to the reader.
 A basic understanding of application software development is required to fully understand these facts.
 Also, knowledge of operating environments, such as Linux, Windows, Real-time/embedded operating systems, networking (both Local- and wide-area), mobile environments, such as iOS, and computer architectures is assumed.